ahmmadtarawnah/al-salam/README.md

 --------------------------------------------
  3 facts about our kindergarten:

-Target Age Group:
+1-Target Age Group:
 Kindergartens cater to children aged 3 to 6 years old, serving as a transitional stage between home and primary school.

-Educational Goals:
+2-Educational Goals:
 The focus is on developing essential skills such as language, basic math, and social interaction.
 It also aims to foster creativity and imagination through activities and play.

-Types of Activities:
+3-Types of Activities:
 Activities include free play, educational games, group activities, arts and crafts, and storytime.
 These help children develop physical, emotional, and social skills.